 Inflation: During the same outpatient procedure, the balloon is inflated by filling with a sterile saline solution to take up space in your stomach, helping you eat less food and feel full more quickly.

 Weight loss with the balloon: The balloon remains in your stomach for six months, while you participate in monthly appointments that include nutrition support for weight loss and behavior coaching for lifestyle changes.
+Balloon therapy helps patients safely lose up to three times more weight than diet and exercise alone.

 Removal: After six months, the physician deflates the balloon and removes the device using an endoscopic procedure through your mouth.
 You will receive anesthesia for the removal procedure.